dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/QA Types.md

 QA medallions may exist between multiple QA addresses in a packet, if the packet was merged.

+Super enacting a dispute should instantly claim, since there is no pending period.
+So every dispute that passed the threshold should be enacted, and only then can the packet proceed ?
+Or can super enact them all by a single function call ?
+If super dismisses all, then the dispute can never be altered.
+A dispute can never be acted on directly, and super can claim from them any time.

+Really need the dispute status to be related to the change they are about.
+## QA Steps
+### Header approved
+1. dispute approval arrives
+2. dispute shares arrives
+3. super rejects both disputes, closing the round, and allowing enacting
+4. change can be enacted

+1. super accepts a share dispute
+2. round is closed with the dispute index selected

+### Header rejected
+1. dispute rejection arrives
+2. super accepts a dispute
+3. header moves back to being open

+1. super dismisses, closing the round, header can now be enacted

+1.

 ## QA Failure modes
 1. Took too long to pass a solution
 2. Took too long to respond to a dispute